jun-xiao-mainlinestem/2026base/doc/remote_setup_guide.md

 - Select **Enable**.
 Set host address to localhost and port to 7071.

 ## Step 2: Find Your Device ID
+- Upload your robot program to the v5 Brain to make sure the the brain connected to the computer via radio.
-- In VS Code, click on the VEX icon in the left bar of the VS Code User Interface.
+- Click on the VEX icon in the left bar of the VS Code User Interface.
 - Expand the VEX Device Info view.
 - Look for the 5 digit **id** at the end of the url.

 ![Device ID Location in VS Code](img/device_id.png) *Example: ID shown in WebSocket entry*

+## Step 3: Find your computer's IP address
+-

 ## Troubleshooting